Progressive Senate Group: Foundation

+As a caucus

 On November 18, Downe left to join the Canadian Senators Group.
-As Downe's departure dropped the PSG's standings below the minimum 9 members required to be recognized as a caucus, the PSG lost its official status and became ineligible for the privileges associated with being an official parliamentary group, such as $410,000 in annual funding for staff and research as well as its right to be represented on Senate committees and procedural rights on the Senate floor.
-Despite the loss of official recognition, interim PSG leader Joseph Day said that the group would not disband, and that it hoped to recruit additional members.
+As Downe's departure dropped the PSG's standings below the minimum nine members required to be recognized as a caucus, the PSG lost its official status and became ineligible for the privileges associated with being an official parliamentary group, such as $410,000 in annual funding for staff and research as well as its right to be represented on Senate committees and procedural rights on the Senate floor.
+Despite the loss of official recognition, Day said that the group would not disband, and that it hoped to recruit additional members.

-With Senator Day's mandatory retirement forthcoming in January 2020, on December 12, 2019, Jane Cordy tweeted that her colleagues in the PSG had selected her as the new leader, ostensibly effective that same date.
-Additionally, it was announced later that day that Terry Mercer would be moving into the whip/caucus chair role, and that Dennis Dawson would become Deputy Leader.
+With Day's mandatory retirement forthcoming in January 2020, on December 12, 2019, Jane Cordy tweeted that her colleagues in the PSG had selected her as the new leader, ostensibly effective that same date.
+Additionally, it was announced later that day that Mercer would be moving into the whip/caucus chair role, and that Dennis Dawson would become deputy leader.
+Serge Joyal's retirement followed on February 24, 2020, further reducing the PSG to six members.

 On May 8, 2020, Patricia Bovey joined the caucus.
 Bovey, a Trudeau appointee and former member of the ISG, was the first member of the PSG to not be a former Liberal senator.
 A week later, on May 14, former Representative of the Government in the Senate Peter Harder joined the caucus.
 Harder, previously non-affiliated, explained that he was concerned about "majoritarianism" in the Senate and believed that, as part of the PSG, he could be "part of a bulwark against that."
 On May 21, 2020, Pierre Dalphond joined the caucus, bringing their numbers to nine and thus restoring official party status to the group.

 On June 11, 2020, Bovey was named the PSG's liaison.